r-owen/base_loom_server/docs/installing.md

     You should see the server start and you can connect to it with a web browser and try a few things out.
-    Connect to the loom at `https://hostname.local/8000` where `hostname` is the host name you determined above (if the name already includes ".local", don't duplicate that).
+    Connect to the loom at `https://hostname.local/8000` where `hostname` is the host name you determined above (if the hostname ends with ".local", don't duplicate that).

     To control the real loom, specify the name of the USB port you found above: